-This article is intended to be of support to the thousands of expatriate Canadians in the U.S. and around the world who intend to move back to Canada in 2020 or are in the process of doing so already.
+This article is intended to be of support to the thousands of expatriate Canadians in the U.S. and around the world who intend to move back to Canada in 2020 or 2021 and for those who are in the process of doing so already.

 The events that began in March 2020 and continue to unfold are unprecedented in their scale, scope, and future uncertainty.
 We are in "new territory" as a country and as a world.